mlfoundations/model-soups/README.md

 Also note: if you are interested in running a minial example of [wise-ft](https://arxiv.org/abs/2109.01903), you can run `python wise-ft-example.py --download-models`.

+Also note: if you are interested in running minimal examples of zeroshot/fine-tuning, you can run `python zeroshot.py` or `python finetune.py`.
+See program arguments (i.e., run with `--help`) for more information.

 ### Questions

 If you have any questions please feel free to raise an issue.
 If there are any FAQ we will answer them here.